 We see a lot of flashbacks to Sean being violent.
 Talk to me about filming those scenes.
 What was that like?
 How do you get yourself to that state?

-It wasn’t my favorite stuff.
+It wasn’t my favourite stuff.
 We would make sure that Rylea wasn’t around.
-We would try to minimize her exposure to any of the yelling and screaming as much as possible.
+We would try to minimise her exposure to any of the yelling and screaming as much as possible.
 I was listening to a lot of Eminem and I would just do push-ups, and I had an elastic resistance band that I would just pull.
 I’m not naturally an angry person.
 It’s not something that comes easily to me.
 That’s definitely not my first instinct when I’m upset.
 So, just trying to find ways to really get my blood flowing, so to speak.
 I probably looked like a crazy person, but I was just trying to channel some of that anger.
 It was a challenge, but kind of a welcome one.
 In this perverse way it was kinda cathartic to be yelling.
 Not so much when I was yelling at [Margaret], but there were scenes from her POV where I’m just screaming into a camera lens, and that stuff — I felt weird afterwards, but that release was kind of perversely cathartic.

 What’s it like watching those scenes?

 It depends on the scene.
 I don’t love watching myself.
 I don’t run away from it, but it’s not something that I really seek out.
 So, watching some stuff, I’m like, That doesn’t look like me, doesn’t sound like me.
 That’s good!
 Other times, I’m watching it like, Oh, god!
 But that’s always how it goes.

 Your scenes are mostly focused on Alex’s struggle first to get out of this relationship and then to deal with Sean’s instability.
 What did you take away from seeing the rest of the series — all the scenes of Alex working and struggling against all these other odds that are stacked against her?